karrot-dev/karrot-frontend/README.md

 `wuppdays/local_settings.py`, which is present in `.gitignore` and hence out of version control.
 If the file is not present, i.e. in production, nothing happens.

+## Update requirement packages

+pip-tools is used to manage requirements.
+To use the latest possible requirements, do:

+- pip install pip-tools
+- pip-compile

+Use pip-compile -p to include prereleases.